maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Great feature!
 Not present in Python, but Python has a better feature: the console!
 A downside is that the monitor updates periodically (timed), so you do not see all changes.

 The monitor feature does work in "download mode", you  do not have to use "streaming mode".
-I did expect that...
+I did not expect that...

 ![Monitor](images/monitor.png)